rjspencer/docs/theming.md

 ### Link-\[%Section]
 Get a relative url to a particular section of the site.

-Supported: Audio, Events, EventsPast, Blog, Statuses, Photos, Videos, Home
+Supported: Audio, Events, EventsPast, Blog, Statuses, Photos, Videos, Home, Store
 Example: `<a href="{Link-Videos}">See my killer video about how to weave baskets underwater!</a>`
 Example return: `<a href="/account-name/videos">See my killer videos about how to weave baskets underwater!</a>`